Arkamys creates space-age safety sounds for EVs

 The Arkamys/MHE system works with the vehicle’s pedestrian sensors, if it has them, to emit sound from the speaker closest to the pedestrian.
 The sound is transmitted inside the car too, with the relevant speaker making a noise to let the driver know to look out for a pedestrian.

 Arkamys/MHE is supplying the system directly to manufacturers, so you can’t bolt it on as an aftermarket upgrade.
 But Arkamys is using its expertise in audio tuning and customizing to create branded sounds for auto makers.
-It can create spacey, Jetsons-like sounds, engine-like revs, a neutral whir, or anything that fits the car and meets the requirements.
+It can create spacey, Jetsons-like sounds, engine-like revs, a neutral whir or anything that fits the car and meets the requirements.

 You might wonder why 18 mph is the magic number.
 NHTSA found that to be the “crossover speed” — any faster than that and even an EV makes enough tire and wind noise to be noticeable.
 Less than 18 mph (30 kph), though, and EVs are silent, sneaky little things.Featured Image: Arkamys